SenseNet/sncom-resources/_drafts/2017-12-27-starting-out-with-aurelia.md

 ...
 ```

-# Creating the application skeleton with aurelia-cli
+## Creating the app with aurelia-cli

-## Installing CLI
+Aurelia has a great CLI tool called that allows us to create custom elements, value converters or even an entire preconfigured Aurelia project with simple commands You can install it globally from NPM

 ```
 npm install -g aurelia-cli
 ```

-## Creating an application

 You can set up and create a new Aurelia application with the following CLI command:
 ```
 au new
 ```

-Create your project using the *custom settings*, my setup looks like the following:
+Create your project using the **custom settings**, my setup looks like the following:
  - Name: **my-sensenet-app**
  - Platform: **Web**
  - Bundler: **Webpack**